Sacraments and Rites

 The marriage between a Catholic and non-Christian, although not a Sacrament, is likewise a celebration of the Church because it is an occasion of joy, which celebrates divine love and human love and the establishment of a new family.

-Couples who are registered or living within our parish and who wish to celebrate their marriage at St. Joseph Parish are invited to contact the parish office to arrange a personal meeting with the Pastor.
+Couples who are registered or living within our parish and who wish to celebrate their marriage at St. Joseph Parish are invited to contact the parish office to arrange a personal meeting with one of the priests.

 Participation in a marriage preparation program is required for all couples celebrating their Marriage in our Parish.